suyiiyii/suyiiyii/README.md

 ## Hey!
 Nice to see you. 👋
 Welcome to my page!

-I'm **suyiiyii**, A first-year university students form Guangdong University of Technology
+I'm **suyiiyii**, A sophomore at Guangdong University of Technology

 - 🌱 I'm currently learning **back-end development**
 - 🍀 I'm interested in **cloud-native development**